Star Trek: Discovery season 4: Writing

 The third season ends with Burnham becoming the captain of Discovery, which star Sonequa Martin-Green said was a new beginning for the series.
 Paradise said the character had "grown in many ways" over the first three seasons, and the fourth would see her continue to grow as captain.
 The writers approached Burnhams's character arc in each episode by asking what her journey as a captain would be, and by the season finale she has learned to deal with captain-specific issues such as making tough calls and navigating political situations.
 The previous captain of Discovery, Saru, begins the season on his homeworld of Kaminar but eventually returns to the ship.
 He develops a relationship with T'Rina, the president of Ni'Var, which is a storyline that the writers decided to explore after seeing unexpected chemistry between the two characters during the third season.

 Paradise said the writers always intended to form a "really lovely" family unit in the third season with Paul Stamets and Hugh Culber, a gay couple, and the non-binary Adira.
 This is extended to Adira's transgender boyfriend Gray, who is dead but whose consciousness is still connected to Adira.
 The third season promised that Gray would be "seen" by everyone, in a metaphor for representation, and the fourth season does this by transferring his consciousness into a synthetic body (the same technology that was used for Jean-Luc Picard in the first season of Star Trek: Picard).
 Actor Ian Alexander had a lot more "hands-on involvement" with Gray's storyline in the fourth season.
 Another metaphor for representation is seen in the storyline for Zora, Discoverys advanced computer.
 She becomes sentient in the season, and is deemed to be a new lifeform that officially joins Starfleet.
 This is similar to the android Data in the series Star Trek: The Next Generation.

-After revealing that Earth is no longer part of the United Federation of Planets in the third season, the writers knew that it would be a big moment for the series to have Earth rejoin the Federation and decided that this would be a two-season arc that concludes in the fourth-season finale.
+After revealing that Earth is no longer part of the United Federation of Planets in the third season, the writers knew that Earth's rejoining the Federation would be a pivotal moment, and decided that this would be a two-season arc that concludes in the fourth-season finale.
 They wanted the season to explore ethical questions in a similar way to Star Trek: The Original Series and The Next Generation, to make Discovery feel more like traditional Star Trek.
 The season also explores the mental health struggles of some characters, which was relevant to the creative team due to the real-world impacts of the pandemic.
 For Species 10-C, an unknown species that created the destructive anomaly, they wanted to create a species that was unlike any seen before in Star Trek or other science fiction franchises.
 They especially wanted the species to be difficult to communicate with, so the characters could not rely on their universal translators, and worked with science consultant Erin Macdonald as well as METI (Messaging to Extra-Terrestrial Intelligence) to understand what the new species could be.